kyverno/website/content/en/docs/Installation/customization.md

 After installing Kyverno, use the [step CLI](https://smallstep.com/cli/) to check and verify certificate details.

 Get all Secrets in Kyverno's Namespace.
+The secret names are configurable, see the [container flags section](/docs/installation/customization/#container-flags) for more details.

 ```sh
 $ kubectl -n kyverno get secret